Face ID Not Working on iPhone? Here’s How to Fix It!

-I have listed the most efficient ways that helped fix Face ID on my iPhone.
-One of the fixes below should help you resolve the problem.
+I have listed the most effective methods for fixing Face ID on my iPhone.
+One of the fixes below should resolve the issue.

-A quick restart can potentially resolve many issues on iPhone.
+A quick restart can potentially resolve many issues on an iPhone.
 When you restart, all apps and processes will restart, fixing any minor glitches.
-Besides, it is recommended to restart your device every once in a while.
+Additionally, it is recommended to restart your device periodically.

 To restart your iPhone,